 The computation of diluted net income per common share for 2023 excludes the effect of the potential exercise of stock options to purchase approximately 0.1 million shares and restricted stock units to purchase approximately 0.1 million shares because the effect would have been anti-dilutive.
-The computation of diluted net income per common share for 2022 excludes the effect of the potential exercise of stock options to purchase approximately 0.1 million shares approximately 0.1 million shares because the effect of the potential exercise of stock options to purchase approximately 0.1 million shares and restricted stock units to purchase approximately 0.4 million shares because the effect would have been anti-dilutive.
+The computation of diluted net income per common share for 2022 excludes the effect of the potential exercise of stock options to purchase approximately 0.1 million shares and restricted stock units to purchase approximately 0.4 million shares and restricted stock units to purchase approximately 0.4 million shares and restricted stock units to purchase approximately 0.4 million shares because the effect would have been anti-dilutive.